Myanmar Editor Jailed For 2 Years Over Coronavirus Error - UrduPoint

 The country has only 199 confirmed cases of coronavirus and seen six deaths, although the low numbers tested mean experts fear the true figures are far higher.

-On May 20, just one week later, he faced trial, an unusually swift process in a country where suspects often languish for months behind bars before being convicted.
+On May 20 he faced trial, an unusually swift process in a country where suspects often languish for months behind bars before being convicted.

 "He was sentenced under section 505(b) to two years in jail," by the court in Karen state, his lawyer Myint Thuzar Maw said Friday.